-Freshman Seminar, summer orientation, and Waldorf Orientation Weekend (WOW) are scheduled for the purpose of aiding the entering student in adjusting and transitioning to the university and is required of all first-time, full-time freshmen.
-The First Year Seminar introduces students to all of the academic and social aspects of university life.
+Freshman Seminar, Waldorf Orientation And Registration (WOAR), and Waldorf Orientation Weekend (WOW) are scheduled for the purpose of aiding the entering student in adjusting and transitioning to the university and is required of all first-time, full-time freshmen.
+The First Year Seminar (HUM 110) introduces students to all of the academic and social aspects of university life.
 The program also focuses on the university's mission, resources and policies, the purpose of higher education, and components of living in a university community, all in an atmosphere of learning, fun, and meeting others.